 We shall assume that a Whitney disc is a generic immersion $W\colon D^2\imra M$, which in particular implies that the boundary is embedded, with each Whitney arc lying on one of the sheets whose intersection points are paired by $W$.
 We allow interior self-intersections of $W$ as well as intersections with other surfaces (and other Whitney discs) but assume that these are transverse, using topological transversality.

-As usual, a Whitney disc $W$ is said to be \emph{framed} if the Whitney section of the normal bundle $\nu(W)$ of $W$ restricted to its boundary extends to a non-vanishing section of $\nu(W)$.
+As usual, a Whitney disc $W$ is said to be \emph{framed} if the Whitney section of the normal bundle $\nu(W)$ of $W$ restricted to its boundary extends to a non-vanishing section of~$\nu(W)$.
 The relative normal Euler number of $W$ in $\Z$ is by definition the unique obstruction for the existence of a framing of $\nu(W)$ extending the Whitney section.
-The framing of a Whitney disc can be altered by interior twists and boundary twists; see~\cite[Section~1.3]{FQ}.
+The framing of a Whitney disc can be altered by interior twists and boundary twists; see~\cite{FQ}*{Section~1.3}.

 Given two Whitney discs, the corresponding Whitney circles may \textit{a priori} intersect one another.
 We can ensure that Whitney circles are disjoint by pushing one Whitney circle along the other.
 From now on, we will assume that Whitney circles are pairwise disjoint and embedded.